KadirTarti/react-to-do/README.md

 ### Project Planning & Management 🗺️

-Epic User Story: Developing a To-Do List Application
+Epic User Story: Developing a React App Application

 ## User Stories:

-1-) Create a new task:
- - Develop a text input area for inserting fresh tasks
- - Establish a "Submit" button to append the new task to the list
- - Guarantee that new tasks are stored in local storage upon addition
- - Implement functionality to display tasks from local storage upon page reload

-2-) Remove existing tasks:
- - Integrate a "Remove" button for each task entry
- - Ensure that deleted tasks are eliminated from local storage
+1-) As a user, I want to be able to enter the name of a city in the input field on the main screen.
+2-) As a user, I want to have the option to query weather information in both English and German languages.
+3-) As a user, I expect the weather information to be displayed on cards with corresponding icons for better visualization.
+4-) As a user, I want the previous search result to remain on the screen without refreshing completely with each new query.
+5-) As a user, I want the ability to remove the previous search result from the screen by clicking the 'x' button in the upper right corner of the card structure.

 ## Objective 🔍

-Build a To-Do List App using ReactJS.
+Build a Weather App using axios

-### At the end of the project, following topics are to be covered;

-- HTML, CSS
-- ReactJS
-- React Bootstrap
-- Local Storage

 ### At the end of the project, we will be able to;

-⭐ improve coding skills within HTML & CSS & JS & ReactJS & React-Bootstrap using Local Storage
+⭐ improve coding skills within HTML & CSS & JS using axios

 ⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.